naokiiwakami/listening_test/README.md

 This is a set of scripts to prepare, run, and analyze an A/B comparison listening test.

-PREREQUISITES
+**PREREQUISITES**<br>
   The runtest.py runs only on Windows.
   Python 3 is necessary to run scripts.

-FILES
+**FILES**
-  makelist.py : makes a test pairs list from a wav file list. wav-list-sample.txt : an example wav file list. pairs-list-sample.txt : an example wav file pairs list.
+- makelist.py : makes a test pairs list from a wav file list.
+- wav-list-sample.txt : an example wav file list.
+- pairs-list-sample.txt : an example wav file pairs list.

-  runtest.py : executes the listening test.
+- runtest.py : executes the listening test.
-  start_mark.wav : tone marker indicating start of each comparison. end_mark.wav : tone marker indicating end of each comparison. finish_mark.wav : tone marker indicating the session finishes.
+- start_mark.wav : tone marker indicating start of each comparison.
+- end_mark.wav : tone marker indicating end of each comparison.
+- finish_mark.wav : tone marker indicating the session finishes.

-  analysis.py : counts wins and loses of the result .
+- analysis.py : counts wins and loses of the result .